 What Should I Expect During the Surgery?

-If you think you may be a candidate for silicone biopolymer removal, the first step will be to have a consultation with either Dr. Cook or Dr. DiBernardo.
+If you think you may be a candidate for silicone biopolymer removal, the first step will be to have a consultation with Dr. DiBernardo.
 During this meeting, your doctor will discuss your previous silicone injection and ask about any symptoms you’ve experienced.
 If you’re a candidate for the procedure, they’ll work with you to create a personalized treatment plan.

 The silicone biopolymer removal surgery will be performed as an outpatient procedure using either general anesthesia or local anesthesia with IV sedation.
 To begin, your surgeon will make an incision where the biopolymer needs to be removed from your body.
 The specific method to remove the liquid silicone will depend on the biopolymer present and the treated body part.
 Your doctor will do everything possible to safely remove most of the silicone.
 Finally, they will close the incision with sutures and bandage the treatment area.
 The surgery usually takes between one and three hours to complete.

 Am I a Candidate for Silicone Injection Removal?

 Adults with silicone injected into their bodies could be good candidates for silicone injection removal in Boca Raton & West Palm Beach.
 Ideal candidates for the procedure should:

 Have silicone biopolymer in your body